Kong/docs.konghq.com/app/konnect/vitals/index.md

   4xx, 5xx).
 The Status Codes view contains the counts of status code classes graphed over time, as well as the ratio of code classes to total requests.

-**Timeframe selector**
+**Time frame selector**
-: Controls the timeframe of data visualized, which indirectly controls the granularity of the data.
+: Controls the time frame of data visualized, which indirectly controls the granularity of the data.
 For example, the “5M” selection displays 5 minutes in 1-second resolution data, while longer time frames display minute, hour, or days resolution data.

 **Traffic metrics**
-: Provide insight into which of your Services and Service versions are being used and how they are responding.
+: Provide insight into which of your services and service versions are being used and how they are responding.

-## Summary and Next Steps

-In this topic, you viewed the health and monitoring information for Services, Service versions, and Routes.

-Next, learn how to [export a report](/konnect/vitals/generate-reports) of Vitals performance information.